 - Craig Rudick, University of Kentucky

-- Steven Janowiecki, ICRAR, University of Western Australia
+- Steven Janowiecki, ICRAR, University of Western

 - Heather Morrison, CWRU

 - Colin Slater, University of Washington